rix133/flutter_bird_colony/README.md

 Saving to Excel requires you set up a query that requires a COLLECTION_GROUP_ASC index for collection egg and field discover_date.

-For firestore rules we recomend something like this that allows only selected users:
+For firestore rules we recommend something like this that allows only selected users:
 ```
 rules_version = '2';
 service cloud.firestore {